An optimal representation for the trace zero subgroup: Timings and comparison with other representations

-In \cite{silverberg-05}, compression is free.
-The bulk of the work in the decompression algorithm is factoring a degree 4 polynomial and recomputing the $y$-coordinate from the curve equation.
-This is clearly more expensive than the decompression algorithm in this paper.
-See \cite[Section 5]{gorla-massierer-1} for a more detailed discussion of the decompression algorithm from~\cite{silverberg-05}.

 {\bf Comparison and Timings for $g=1, n=5$.} A similar comparison for extension degree 5 (see Tables \ref{operations5} and \ref{timings5}) shows that the compression algorithm proposed in this paper is less efficient than that of \cite{gorla-massierer-1}, but the decompression algorithm is faster.
 Although the bulk of the work in both decompression algorithms is polynomial factorization, following the approach proposed in this paper we have to factor one polynomial of degree 5 over $\F_{q^5}$, where the algorithm of \cite{gorla-massierer-1} first factors a polynomial of degree 6 over $\Fq$, and then at least one polynomial of degree 5 over $\F_{q^5}$.
-For this reason, the decompression algorithm proposed in this paper performs much better than that of \cite{gorla-massierer-1}, regardless of whether we include the recovery of the $y$-coordinate.
+For this reason, the decompression algorithm proposed in this paper performs better than that of \cite{gorla-massierer-1}, regardless of whether we include the recovery of the $y$-coordinate.
 Notice that we again compare with the best method from \cite{gorla-massierer-1}, there called ``compression/decompression in the $s_i$ with polynomial factorization''.

-In comparison to \cite{silverberg-05}, our compression algorithm is clearly less efficient, but our decompression method is much more efficient.
+In comparison to \cite{silverberg-05}, our compression algorithm is less efficient, but our decompression method is more efficient.
 The decompression algorithm of Silverberg involves resultant computations and the factorization of a degree 27 polynomial.
-For more detail, see \cite[Section 6]{gorla-massierer-1}.
+If one wishes to recover the $y$-coordinate, a square root extraction is also required.
+With or withour square root extraction, this is much more expensive than the decompression algorithm in this paper, which does not require polynomial factorization or resultant computations.
+We refer to~\cite[Section 6]{gorla-massierer-1} for a detailed analysis of the algorithm from~\cite{silverberg-05}.

 {\bf Timings for $g=1,n>5$.} We study the performance of our algorithms by means of experimental results for $n > 5$.
 First, for comparison with the last column of Tables \ref{timings3} and \ref{timings5}, we give in Table \ref{timingsn160} timings for $n = 7, 11, 13, 19, 23$ and corresponding randomly chosen values of $q, A$, and $B$ that produce prime order trace zero subgroups of approximately 160 bits.
 From the different values for decompression times (due to the fact that the performance of the polynomial factorization algorithm in Magma depends heavily on the specific choice of $q$ and $n$), we see that there is much room for optimization in the choice of these parameters.